 Duckweed typically prefers stagnant and slow moving water.
 By adding an aeration system, you can eliminate Duckweed completely or limit the growth to the edges which are easily reachable with a hand skimmer.

-There are several options to control duckweed.
+There are several options to control duckweed in ponds.

 - Use a season long herbicide such as Sonar™ A.S..
 One treatment treats duckweed and many other common pond weeds for the season.